iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Catalyst Acceleration Part I, Introduction.md

 \end{aligned}
 $$

-With the above, we can simplifiy (A.8.3) by substituting it back which gives:
+With the above, we can simplify (A.8.3) by substituting it back which gives:

 $$
 \begin{aligned}